BroadbandForum/obuspa/QUICK_START_GUIDE.md

 If OB-USP-AGENT cannot find a database when it starts up, then it will create one using the parameter values specified in the file located by the `-r` option.

-To specify the data model parameters and values used to create the factory reset database, modify `factory_reset_example.txt`.
+To specify the data model parameters and values used to create the factory reset database, modify `stomp_factory_reset_example.txt`.
 You will need to modify the STOMP connection parameters and the USP EndpointID of the controller to connect to.

 When using this option, to prevent the code in vendor_factory_reset_example.c from overriding the values specified in the